ZhongwenHu/ZhongwenHu.github.io/index.md

 ---
 <center><b>Contact me:</b> wendyhu98@outlook.com</center>

 Hi, I am Zhongwen Hu.
-I graduated from Wuhan University as a Bchelor in Mathematics in June of 2020. ([My CV](https://zhongwenhu.github.io/cv_zhongwen.pdf)).
+I graduated from Wuhan University as a Bachelor in Mathematics in June of 2020.
 I love mathematics and its applications, especially in finance.
 I interested in Pilates, musicals, sci-fis and KPOP!

 ## Experiences